 - As with Spring and Summer, you can't go wrong beginning your outfit with a basic button-down shirt.
 To keep it seasonally appropriate, choose a plaid or gingham print shirt in a fall color.

-- Cable-knit sweaters and button-down long cardigans are ideal layering choices over a fitted shirt.
+- Layering is a must-do for your fall look.
+Cable-knit sweaters and button-down long cardigans are ideal layering choices over a fitted shirt.
 Push up the sleeves on your sweater for a three-quarter length look, and roll the button-down's sleeves up to meet the sweater to accentuate the layering effect.
 Be sure to pull the collar of the button-down through the top of the sweater opening so the collar of your shift lies on top of the sweater collar.

 - Another great layering option is a quilted vest.
 Vests can either go directly on top of the button-down or on top of the sweater and shirt for cooler days when more layers are necessary.
 Choose basic fall color for the vest like navy or charcoal gray, which will work with almost any other autumn preppy item in your wardrobe.